JADE-V-V/JADE/docs/source/usage/user_configuration.rst

     - serpent: path/to/serpent/executable  # idem
     - d1s: path/to/d1s/executable  # idem

-    # run mode is either "serial" to run locally or "job" to submit to a cluster
+    # run mode is either "local" to run locally or "job" to submit to a cluster
-    run_mode: serial
+    run_mode: local
-    # This is needed only if mpi_tasks > 1
+    # scheduler command (needed only if run_mode is "job")
-    mpi_prefix: srun  # the command to run jobs, it prepends your executable (e.g. mpirun, srun, etc.)
+    scheduler_command: sbatch  # e.g. 'sbatch' for slurm, 'qsub' for torque, 'bsub' for lsf

     # Not needed for a windows run.
-If all your modules are already loaded in your environment,
-    # you can either make all these files empty or point to an empy file.
+    # These templates are used for job submission on a cluster.
-    code_configurations: # You can either modify the files at these (relative) paths that already exist or provide your own
+    code_job_template: # You can either modify the files at these (relative) paths that already exist or provide your own
-    - mcnp: cfg/exe_config/mcnp_config.sh
+    - mcnp: cfg/exe_config/mcnp_template.sh
-    - openmc: cfg/exe_config/openmc_config.sh
+    - openmc: cfg/exe_config/openmc_template.sh
-    - serpent: cfg/exe_config/serpent_config.sh
+    - serpent: cfg/exe_config/serpent_template.sh
-    - d1s: cfg/exe_config/d1s_config.sh
+    - d1s: cfg/exe_config/d1s_template.sh

-    # These need to be non-empty only if submitting a job to a cluster
-    batch_template: batch_template/Slurmtemplate.sh  # batch template.
-Both relative and absolute paths should work.
-    batch_system: sbatch  # the command to submit a job to the cluster (e.g. llsubmit, sbatch, etc.)

-It can be seen that in order to submit a job to a cluster, the user needs to provide the path to the batch template file and a config file for the code(s) to be run.
+It can be seen that in order to submit a job to a cluster, the user needs to provide the path to the batch template file for the code(s) to be run.
 The batch template file is the job submission script to be utilised on the users chosen system.
-This should match the command provided for the batch system variable.
-Several default job submission scripts are provided in the ``cfg/batch_template`` folder.
+Several default job submission scripts are provided in the ``cfg/exe_config`` folder.

-The config file for the code is a shell script containing environment variables required for running a specific code on UNIX.
-By default these files should exist already in the ``cfg/exe_config`` folder.
+These file should contain all the necessary job submission options (e.g. slurm directives) and all the necessary commands to load the modules required by the different transport codes.
+Some placeholder are defined and will be substituted by JADE at runtime when submitting the job.
+They are all optional:
+- ``INITIAL_DIR``: the directory where the job is submitted from (i.e. the simulation folder)
+- ``OUT_FILE``: the file where the standard output will be written
+- ``ERR_FILE``: the file where the standard error will be written
+- ``MPI_TASKS``: the number of MPI tasks to be used
+- ``OMP_THREADS``: the number of OpenMP threads to be used
+- ``USER``: the user who submitted the job

 Configure the libraries
 =======================